rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 fn mem::uninitialized::<!>() -> !
 ```

 Yet calling this function does not diverge!
-It just breaks everything instead.
+It just breaks everything then eats
+your laundry instead.

 This RFC proposes restricting the use of `uninitialized` to types that are
 known to be inhabited.
 I also propose an addition to the standard library of a
 `MaybeUninit` type which offers a much more principled way of handling
-uninitialized data and can be used with uninhabited types without lying to the
+uninitialized data and can be used to hold uninitialized uninhabited types
-type system.
+without lying to the type system.

 # Detailed design
 [design]: #detailed-design